 Flipping the Bright Switch to the off position gives your tone a noticeably darker, vintage sound.
 The EP Booster shaves off just the right amount of high end to wrap your guitar signal in a gentle warmth.
 My only complaint with this pedal is that the dip switch functions aren’t located on top as tiny flip switches.
 I can’t decide which mode I like more, bright or vintage, and I’m sure I’d find a frequent application for both if I didn’t have to open the pedal.
 Although once you find the setting that works for you, you may never have to touch the pedal again.

 On clean channels the knob serves to add a considerable amount of boost, great for defining a boosted lead tone.
-But considering how the mysterious magic of this pedal increases as you turn the knob, you may want to turn it up to a level that suits you and taylor your amp tone and volume level around the EP Booster.
+But considering how the mysterious magic of this pedal increases as you turn the knob, you may want to turn it up to a level that suits you and tailor your amp tone and volume level around the EP Booster.
 It may just become that indispensable to your sound.

 The noise floor does rise as you crank the knob, so only a little bit of this pedal’s characteristic boost may be necessary.
 But no matter how you use it, it’s hard to get a bad sound from the EP Booster.

 On high gain amp settings, the volume boost from the EP Booster becomes diminished, but the mojo from the pedal remains ever present.
 Seriously, you can just leave on and forget about it.
 Its subtle character enhancement sounds good for any sound.

 For the duration of this test I used the Voodoo Labs Pedal Power 2 to supply current to the EP Booster.
 Like the Xotic SP Compressor and Xotic SL Drive, the EP Booster and also be powered at 9V and 18V.
 The sound is just as clear and full at the higher voltage, and while the difference is again subtle, there is a slight jolt of additional power and impact from running the EP Booster at 18V.
 It’s an option worth considering if you have an 18V power supply available.